scheidtp/galera-status/README.md

 If you're running the script from another machine, you can specify the list of hosts using the --hosts parameter.

-During follow-mode you can press 'r' to reset the cluster's replication health status, or 'q' to quit the script.
+During follow-mode you can press 'r' to reset the cluster's replication health status or 'q' to quit the script.
+You can also change a node's weight by pressing 'w', if the database account used has the privilege to change global variables.
+When chaning a node's weight, the script asks for the node's index and new weight.
+The first node has the index **0**, the second node hast the index **1** and so on.
+The node's weight must be specified as integer value >= 0.

 # Screenshot
 ![screenshot](screenshot.png)